Heart-Force/cs4843finalprojectC/README.md

 ### Backend:
 1. Python
 2. Flask: A web framework, it is a Python module that lets you develop web applications
-3. google-cloud-firestore: SDK for Google Cloud Firestore.
+3. Google Cloud Firestore: SDK for Google Cloud Firestore.
-4. firebase-admin: The Admin SDK is a set of server libraries that lets you interact with Firebase from privileged environments and perform CRUD operations.
+4. Firebase Admin: The Admin SDK is a set of server libraries that lets you interact with Firebase from privileged environments and perform CRUD operations.

 ### Database:
 Firestore: Google Cloud Firestore is a NoSQL document database built for automatic scaling, high performance, and ease of application development.